OSLabTools/nicetoolbox/docs/README_rst.rst

 Next Steps for the NICE Toolbox:
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-1. Extention of toolbox with new components.
+1. Extension of toolbox with new components.

 In the future releases, we aim to extend the toolbox by adding new components, such as: